Simultaneous RFID Tag Reader Hookup Guide

 The greatest feature is that the SRTR is able to read multiple tags at the same time.
 Additionally the read distance of tags is greatly increased (up to 16 feet!) from other readers.
 Did we mention you can write your own data to the tags?
 Oh yea, you can do that too.

 The SRTR was designed to work either with a USB to Serial connection to a computer or as a shield to an Arduino-compatible board.
 If you’re just getting started we recommend you start with the serial connection to a computer so that you can use the Universal Reader Assistant software to experiment quickly with different tags and read distances.
 Then move to a microcontroller or single board computer.
+You may not need everything though depending on what you have.
+Add it to your cart, read through the guide, and adjust the cart as necessary.

 USB to Serial Connection